 Welcome to the third feature from the new Collective Series by The Idle Man.
 Where we meet up with interesting men who either work in the creative industry, or we just admire the work they do.
-Styled in our most recent collection, and photographed by our Editor Cal McIntyre, read the full feature below as we believe it’s more about what we do, rather than what we wear.
+Styled in our most recent collection, and written in the words of our Editor Georgia Jackson, read the full feature below as we believe it's more about what we do, rather than what we wear.
 To shop the products Adam is wearing simply click the images.

 Meet Adam Warren, a young London based creative with an abundance of vision and an already established portfolio of work.
 Helping with the Art Direction behind Folk Clothing and Mare Street Records, a Co-Founder of Bitter Magazine, and Founder of Alcatraz Beach Club.
 If that wasn’t enough for being a 22 years of age completing his studies at University, Adam also does freelance graphic design work for clients.
 It appears all of Adam’s skills holistically work together in harmony.
 The Idle Man met up with and styled Adam in our AW18 collection in his East London flat to gain some insight into his work.

 Adam’s Art Direction help with Folk and newly founded Mare Street Records - he presents and embodies a consistent composed theme within each fluid direction.
 The consistent inclusion of muted tones and natural light carry Folk’s branding of contemporary and premium designs.
 Although, his help with Art Direction for Folk stands as an umbrella for Adam Warren’s body of work.
 Mare Street Records is a DIY podcast platform discussing London's creative scene.
 Launching it's first podcast with Nabihah Iqbal and Nicholas Daley, it offers up an insight into young artists and their creative process whilst trying to navigate being a young creative in London.